-- Consider naming a health care proxy to make medical decisions on your behalf in the event you aren't able to make them for yourself.
+- Consider naming a health care proxy to make medical decisions on your behalf if you aren’t able to make them for yourself.

-- Talk to your aging parents about their wishes for end-of-life care and encourage them to get the appropriate legal and financial documents in order.
+Also, talk to your aging parents about their wishes for end-of-life care, and encourage them to get the appropriate legal and financial documents in order.

-If you are planning to make any cash gifts to children or grandchildren this year, keep in mind the annual gift tax exclusion amount for 2017 is $14,000; you can give that amount to as many individuals as you like.
-You can also make additional gifts for medical, dental, and tuition expenses that do not count toward the $14,000 limit as long as you make those payments directly to the provider.
+If you plan to give cash to children or grandchildren this year, keep in mind the annual gift-tax exclusion amount is $15,000; you can give that much to as many individuals as you like.
+You can also give beyond that limit to cover medical, dental and tuition expenses—as long as the payments go directly to the providers.